 17. Tide – Sleep Sounds, Focus Timer, Relax Meditate

-Tide is a relaxing work timer app that allows you to select the duration of your sessions.
+Tide is a relaxing work timer app that allows you to select the duration of your work sessions.
 It then proceeds to play soothing natural sounds, such as ocean waves crashing or the rain falling.
-You can also purchase additional tracks for 99 cents a pop, which is a useful option to have when you get bored of the options.
+You can also purchase additional tracks for 99 cents a pop, which is a useful option to have when you get bored of the free options.

 18. Solid Explorer File Manager